awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

    [ec2-user ~]$ sudo reboot
    ```

-1. Confirm that the kernel version is updated to 4\.15\.0\-1044 or greater using the following command:
+1. Confirm that the kernel version is updated to 4\.15\.0\-1044 or greater using the following command\.

    ```
    [ec2-user ~]$ uname -a